 Inventor: Alfred Fielding and Marc Chavannes

 Bubble wrap was initially invented as wallpaper and not as a packaging material.
-However, after some time, bubble wraps failed as a wallpaper.
+However, after some time, bubble wrap failed as wallpaper.
 Then, the inventors decided to restructure their product and utilise it as greenhouse insulation.
 But later in the year 1960, bubble wraps were commonly used as protective packaging materials.

 Must Read: Famous Inventions and Inventors